Blosc/python-blosc/doc/install.rst

 First, go to the python-blosc official repository at https://github.com/Blosc/python-blosc and download the sources.

-Then, there are different ways to compile python-blosc, depending if you want to link with an already installed Blosc library or not.
+Then, there are different ways to compile python-blosc, depending on whether you want to link with an already installed Blosc library or not.

 Compiling without an installed Blosc library